Genital leiomyoma: Genetics

 Development and progression of uterine leiomyomas may be contributed by changes in gene regulation or mutation of genes found to be associated with uterine fibroids.
 Abnormalities of these genes may initiate the formation or growth of these tumors.
 Modification of signaling pathways and genes (e.g. CYP1A1, CYP1b1, and MED12) exhibits a correlation with the development and growth of tumors in the uterus.

 Hormones

 The occurrence of uterine leiomyomas is mostly common during reproductive years.
 This suggests that the role of ovarian hormones, estrogen and progesterone, is important in the development of this disease.
 Studies have shown that the development of tumors rely on these hormones and that tumors have shown to affect estrogen metabolism as it can increase the amount both its estrogen and progesterone receptors.

 Diet and nutrition

 Long-term results suggests that diets that are mostly plant-based, composed of fruits and vegetables, and rich in Vitamin D have a positive effect on the development of diseases, including uterine leiomyomas.
-On the other hand, alcohol, coffee, and red meat may have an effect on the progression or growth of these diseases based on observational and epidemiological studies.
+However, alcohol, coffee, and red meat may have an effect on the progression or growth of these diseases based on observational and epidemiological studies.